Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Hired a delivery specialist after 90 days (systems documented, proven with VA)

 The second hire succeeded.
-The specialist had clear systems.
-The decision framework answered 80% of the questions.
+The specialist had clear systems to follow, and the decision framework answered 80% of their questions.

 Mei’s involvement: 3 hours weekly oversight (down from 15 hours answering questions).